Matthew 5:26: Analysis

 This verse opens with a similar phrase to that of Matthew 5:22, often translated as "amen I say to you."
 This is a popular phrase in Matthew, that Schweizer notes usually introduces something eschatological.
 This verse is normally taken as a metaphor for how God must be pleased.
 France notes that it is clear that for God has no half-measures, that even for a slight debt punishment will still be full.

 Nolland notes that there is no tradition of imprisonment until a fine is paid in the Jewish legal tradition.
-The allusions in the verse are to the Greco-Roman system of justice, which did have such punishments, and was in place at the time in Roman occupied Palestine.
+The allusions in the verse are to the Greco-Roman system of justice, which did have such punishments, and was in place at the time in Roman occupied Judea.
 The coin mentioned is also Roman.
 The word translated as farthing in the KJV and penny in the WEB in Greek is a quadrans, as implied by the translations this was a coin of low value.
 In the Roman currency system of the time the Quadrans was the lowest valued coin.
 The very similar verse at Luke 12:59 mentions a mite, a Jewish coin worth even less than a quadrans.

 This is one of a small group of verses that have been advanced as Biblical references to purgatory, and one that was attacked by the early Protestant reformers.
 Schweizer agrees and states that the waiting reference is simply a link to the analogy begun in the earlier verse.
 Schweizer also notes that this verse jars somewhat with the previous part of the parable as debt or fines have not been mentioned.
 To Schweizer this implies that Jesus is being metaphorical rather than discussing actual legal problems.